vale075/rezoleo-deploy-action/README.md

 # Deploy to Rezoleo via SFTP

-This GitHub Action allows you to deploy content to Rezoleo's Hippolyte server via SFTP using `lftp` and an SSH private key.
-It automates the preparation of a clean folder and the deployment process.
+This GitHub Action allows you to deploy content to Rezoleo's Hippolyte server via SFTP using `lftp` and an SSH private key or a password.
+It automates the deployment process while removing the `.git` folder as well as the `.gitignore`.
 It deploys the content to the `writable` folder on the server.

 ## Features
-- Prepares a clean folder for deployment.
+- Checks if the inputs are correct (either a key or a password must be provided).
 - Installs `lftp` for SFTP operations.
-- Deploys content securely using an SSH private key.
+- Deploys content securely using an SSH private key or a password.

 ## Inputs

+### `sftp-user`
+**Required**

+The username for the SFTP server.

+### `sftp-password`
+**Partially optionnal**

+The password for the SFTP server.
+This password is used to authenticate the deployment process.

 ### `sftp-key`
-**Required**
+**Partially optionnal**

 The SSH private key for the SFTP server.
 This key is used to authenticate the deployment process.

 You must ask a Rezoleo administrator to add your dedicated public key to your user on the server.

-### `sftp-user`
-**Required**

-The username for the SFTP server.
+> [!IMPORTANT]
+> You must either provide a key, or a password, not both!

 ## Usage